Tree-valued resampling dynamics: Martingale Problems and applications: Main results (Theorems , and )

 \begin{definition}[Distance matrix distribution] The distance matrix distribution $\nu^{\smallx}$ of $\smallx\in\mathbb{M}$ is the distance matrix distribution $\nu^{(X,r,\mu)}$ of an arbitrary representative $(X,r,\mu)\in\smallx$. \end{definition}\sm

 By Gromov's reconstruction theorem metric measure spaces are uniquely determined by their distance matrix distribution (see Section~$3\tfrac12.5$ in \cite{Gromov2000} and Proposition 2.6 in \cite{GrePfaWin2006a}).
 We therefore base our notion of convergence in $\mathbb M$ on the convergence of distance matrix distributions.
-In \cite{GrePfaWin2006a} we introduced the {\em Gromov-weak topology}.
-In this topology a sequence $(\smallx_n)_{n\in\N}$ in $\mathbb M$ converges to $\smallx\in\mathbb M$ if and only if
+In \cite{GrePfaWin2006a} we introduced the {\em Gromov-weak topology} in which a sequence $(\smallx_n)_{n\in\N}$ converges to $\smallx$ if and only if

 in the weak topology on $\mathcal M_1(\mathbb R_+^{\binom{\mathbb N}{2}})$ (and, as usual, $\mathbb R_+^{\binom{\mathbb N}{2}}$ equipped with the product topology); compare Theorem 5 of \cite{GrePfaWin2006a}.
 Although $\{\nu^\smallx: \smallx\in\mathbb M\}\subseteq \mathcal M_1(\mathbb R^{\binom{\N}{2}})$ is not closed, we could show in Theorem~1 of \cite{GrePfaWin2006a} that $\mathbb M$, equipped with the Gromov-weak topology, is Polish. \sm